HTTPS: The Definitive Guide for SEO (Technical, On-Page, and Off-Page)

 - Algorithm Preference: Google's algorithm favors HTTPS-secured sites, giving them a slight ranking advantage.
 This encourages webmasters to adopt HTTPS, improving overall web security.

-- Future-Proofing: The internet's standards bodies, web browsers, and the internet community of practice have all come to understand that HTTPS should be the baseline for all web traffic The HTTPS-Only Standard - Why HTTPS for Everything? - Explains that HTTPS should be the baseline for all web traffic, citing recommendations from standards bodies and browser developers..
+- Industry Standard & Future-Proofing: The internet's standards bodies, web browsers, and the internet community of practice have all come to understand that HTTPS should be the baseline for all web traffic.
+This industry-wide shift ensures that websites are prepared for future web standards and user expectations.

 Consider a healthcare provider implementing HTTPS to protect patient data.
 Not only does this ensure compliance with privacy regulations, but it also signals trustworthiness to potential patients searching online, improving their search visibility.